busthorne/simp/README.md

 simp -daemon
 ```

+The CLI tool will function with or without a daemon.

+Otherwise, the idea is to

 ### Configuration
 Simp tools will use `$SIMPPATH` that is set to `$HOME/.simp` by default.
-The CLI tool will function with or without a daemon, however a daemon is beneficial if you care about async features that `simpd` has to offer besides the API gateway; it uses [sqlite-vec][6] for persistence, and that only allows one writer at a time.

 For basic use, interactive `simp -configure` is sufficient.